 - Pro Arte sword liner (medium and large)

 - Pro Arte series 007 size 8

 - Old synthetic brush to apply masking fluid

 1. The Process

-The finished watercolour should be completed in around 4 hours.
-In between washes use a hair dryer to hasten the drying process for the next stage.
+The finished watercolor should be completed in around 4 hours.
+In between washes, use a hair dryer to hasten the drying process for the next stage.
 Using a hair dryer can be useful.
-Without, it may take some time for a watercolour to dry sufficiently to be worked upon again.
+Without one, it may take some time for a watercolor to dry sufficiently to be worked upon again.

-Use a palette with deep wells for mixing colour, with lots of water.
+Use a palette with deep wells for mixing color, with lots of water.
 Also use a big water container (like a child’s seaside bucket).
 You will need access to a lot of water.